 As a rough guide, NMR at 60 MHz works well on compounds under 500 g/mol.
 This rule is generally true for compounds that are comprised predominantly by organic small molecules.
 There are two obvious exceptions to this:

-- Your material is polymeric.
-Polymers are made of reoccurring units and afford broad NMR spectra by nature so the resolution is not as important in each spectra.
+Your material is polymeric.
+Polymers are made of repeating units and typically afford broad NMR spectra by nature so the resolution is not as important in each spectrum.

 What resolution is required to complete the analysis at hand?